frank2889/lucy-world/docs/DEPLOYMENT-GUIDE.md

 - Consider creating a dedicated deploy user with limited permissions instead of running everything as `root`/`www-data`.
 - Add health probes for `/meta/detect.json` and `/api/free/search` to DigitalOcean monitoring once production is cut over.
 - Document rollback steps (e.g., keep the previous git commit hash handy and restart the service after `git checkout`).
+- Automate the CRO smoke script (headless browser) so `/pricing`, `/billing/credits`, search loaders, and overlays are validated on every release.